Angevin Empire: Third Crusade

 When Philip heard of Richard's deal with Emperor Henry, he decided to consolidate his gains by forcing Richard's regents to concede with a treaty at Mantes in July 1193.
 Firstly, John was handed back his estates in both England and France.
 Secondly, Count Ademar was to be released and no Aquitanian vassals were to be charged or penalised.
 Thirdly, Richard was to give four major castles to Philip and pay the cost of garrisoning them, along with other compensation.

-Richard failed to be reconciled with his brother, John, and so John went to Philip and created a new treaty in January 1194, surrendering all of Normandy east of the Seine except Rouen and Tours and the other castles of Touraine to Philip, Vendôme to Louis of Blois, and Moulins and Bonsmoulins to Count Geoffrey of Perche.
-The county of Angoulême was to be independent of the duchy of Aquitaine.
-The Angevin Empire was being completely split by John's actions.
+Richard failed to be reconciled with John, so John went to Philip and created a new treaty in January 1194, surrendering all of Normandy east of the Seine except Rouen and Tours and the other castles of Touraine to Philip, Vendôme to Louis of Blois, and Moulins and Bonsmoulins to Count Geoffrey of Perche.
+The county of Angoulême was to be independent of the Duchy of Aquitaine.
+The Angevin Empire was being split by John's actions.
 Philip continued to bargain with Emperor Henry, and the emperor cut a new deal with Richard after being offered large sums of money by Philip and John.
 Richard would surrender the kingdom of England to Henry, who would then give it back as a fief of the Holy Roman Empire.
 Richard had become a vassal of Henry.
 Richard was released, and whilst still in Germany he paid for the homage of the archbishops of Mainz and Cologne, the bishop of Liège, the duke of Brabant, the duke of Limburg, the count of Holland, and other lesser lords.
 These allies were the beginning of a coalition against Philip.

 Although Philip had been granted many Norman territories, it was only nominally.
 In February, he captured Évreux, Neubourg, Vaudreuil, and other towns.
 He also received the homage of two of Richard's vassals, Geoffrey de Rancon and Bernard of Brosse.
 Philip and his allies were now in control of all the ports of Flanders, Boulogne, and eastern Normandy.
 Richard finally returned to England and landed at Sandwich on 13 March 1194.